UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

     In [7]: r'a "raw" string, the \n comes through as a \n' Out[7]: 'a "raw" string, the \\n comes through as a \\n'

-Python3 strings fully support Unicode, which means they can support literally all the languages in the world (and then some -- Klingon, anyone? -- well `sort of. <http://www.personal.psu.edu/ejp10/blogs/gotunicode/2010/10/conscript-unicode-registry-csu.html>`_)
+Python3 strings fully support Unicode, which means they can support literally all the languages in the world.

 Because Unicode is native to Python strings, you can get very far without even thinking about it.
 Anything you can type in your editor will work fine.

 Keywords
 --------

-Python defines a number of **keywords**
+Python defines a number of **keywords**.
 These are language constructs.
 You *cannot* use these words as symbols.

 ::